-Economic factors were also taken into account at the beginning of the project, along with social and political dimensions.
-The constant concern of the politician to know "How much does it cost?" leads to a constant search for partners, mainly Galician, in order to secure European funds.
-Economic benefits are also intimately associated with a strategy of tourist development, for which the ecomuseum represents an attraction or icon for tourists and hikers.
+45 Since the implementation of the "Ecomuseu do Barroso" applications to the European Programme INTERREG have been prepared, one of them with the municipality of Sarria (Lugo-Galiza) subordinated to the theme of Tracks of Santiago de Compostela (See newspaper "El Progreso" de Lugo, 8-8-2002), another with Calvos de Randín, Muíños and Baltar (Ourense-Galiza), subordinated development, for which the ecomuseum represents an attraction or icon for tourists and hikers.
 It is true that tourism has some quantitative importance but it is much more important from the qualitative point of view and its contribution to employment and the diversification of the local economy.
-Tourism is more and more connected to activities such as fishing, hunting, paragliding, etc., but we cannot forget that part of the municipality of Montalegre is within the National Park of the Peneda-Gerês, a fundamental tourist area for the municipality (see Tables 10.5 and 10.6).
-Therefore, from this point of view the ecomuseum is considered a necessary tourist-cultural product for the social-economic development of the area.
+Tourism is more and more connected to activities such as fishing, hunting, paragliding, etc., but we cannot forget that part of the municipality of Montalegre is within the National Park of the Peneda-Gerês, a fundamental tourist area for the municipality (see Tables 5 and 6).
+Therefore, from this point of view the ecomuseum is considered a necessary tourist-cultural product for the social-economical development of the area.